TheRobBrennan/microsoft-parter-network/modules/Monitor GitHub events by using a webhook with Azure Functions/README.md

 ### Add a webhook for the Gollum Event

+The **Gollum** event is the name of the event in GitHub that is fired whenever a page in the repo's wiki is created or updated.

+Go back to main page for your repository.

+Select the Settings tab.

+Select Webhooks in the navigation panel to the left of the page.

+Select the Add webhook button on the top-right.

+Set the payload to the URL for your function app's function from the previous exercise.
+Remember that it looks similar to this - `https://rbtriggerapp.azurewebsites.net/api/HttpTrigger1`

+Set the content type to `application/json`.

+In the section Which events would you like to trigger this webhook?, select the radio button labeled Let me select individual events.

+Select the Wiki checkbox.
+Make sure no other check boxes are selected.

+At the bottom of the page, ensure Active is checked and select Add webhook.

+Verify that your new webhook appears when the Webhooks page is displayed.

 ### Test the webhook

 ## Trigger an Azure Function with a GitHub event